blackcatyu/CS201-final-project/README.md

 # CS201-final-project
-This is the final project for COMPSCI 201 (Fall 2024-2025).
+This is the final project for COMPSCI 201 (24 Fall).
 The project involves building a Java application to process and manage a database file (people.txt) containing personal information using a variety of data structures and algorithms.
 ## 🏆 Project Overview
 This project implements a system for processing a structured database file containing personal information.
 The system includes: